 Fagioli all'uccelletto has many variations based on who is making the recipe.
 It is not too dissimilar from all the variations Italians have for making an Italian meat sauce.

-This fagioli all'uccelletto is the version I had in when I was in Italy and I love it.
+This version I had when I was in Italy and I love it.
 It is full of delicious broth and not too thick.
-I also love the way there are fresh tomatoes poking though the beans.
+I also love the way there are fresh tomatoes poking through the beans.

-Some versions will be made in a thick tomato base.
+Some versions of this recipe will be made with a thick tomato base.
 You can make it however you prefer!

 - If you do not have dried cannellini beans, you can substitute canned beans.